Aptakisic-Tripp Community Consolidated School District 102: Electives and athletics

 For most athletics, Aptakisic competes in the Patriot Athletic Conference against Twin Groves, Woodlawn, Fremont, Daniel Wright, and West Oak, all of which feed into Stevenson High School.
 Most Aptakisic students consider Twin Groves (or Daniel Wright) to be their rival, as they are on the other side of Buffalo Grove.

-Aptakisic sports teams have won state and nationals for quite a few sports, such as:
+Aptakisic sports teams have won state and nationals for a few sports, such as: